 Step out into the ancient landscape surrounding Hector’s stunning Woolhouse Farm to discover hidden springs, ponds, Neolithic earthworks and the atmospheric Stedham Marsh.

-Along the way, we will hear tales of the pagan nature deities once worshiped and venerated in the British Isles.
+Along the way, we will hear tales of the pagan nature deities once worshipped and venerated in the British Isles.

 After our exploration enjoy a hearty soup lunch along with Paulo’s cake in the kitchen at Woolhouse.
 Waterproof footwear essential!